DMedina559/minecraft/scripts/README.md

 `curl, jq, unzip, systemd, screen`

-Users must have `sudo` permissions for `systemd` commands to work (Start/Stop/Restart server), and for required packages to be installed.
+Users must have `sudo` permissions for installing required packages.
+Other functions such as installs/updates, send-command, and modify properties dont require `sudo` permissions.

+The script assumes your installation has `sudo` installed.

 ### Usage